RandallYe/RandallYe.github.io/index.md

 # News
+## General
+2025-11-24 New journey in industry at IOHK
+: I joined [IOHK](https://iohk.io/) as a formal methods engineer.

+2025-11-21 Last day at the University of York
+: I left the UoY after 13 years there (4 years as PhD and 9 years as RA).

 ## Papers
+2025-11-11 ICFEM2025 paper availabel online at Springer : Now our paper (Formal Verification of Physical Layer Security Protocols for Next-Generation Communication Networks) is available [online](https://doi.org/10.1007/978-981-95-4213-0_1).

+2025-08-02 Paper accepted by ICFEM2025
+: Our paper, titled "Formal Verification of Physical Layer Security Protocols for Next-Generation Communication Networks", submitted to [ICFEM2025](https://icfem2025.github.io/) was accepted.

 2025-04-18 DataMod24 paper available online
 : [Towards Achieving Energy Efficiency and Service Availability in O-RAN via Formal Verification](https://doi.org/10.1007/978-3-031-87908-1_9) from Springer